Mirage (DC Comics): Miriam Delgado

 The second Mirage, Miriam Delgado, is a member of the Team Titans and part of a resistance against the dictator Lord Chaos.
 After Donna Troy, Chaos' mother, sacrifices her powers to prevent her son from inheriting them, Mirage and the Titans relocate to Donna's farm in New Jersey.
-She had to deal with Killowat's intense crush on her and the more malicious intents of another man.
-Mirage was raped by her former lover Deathwing and became pregnant with his child.
+Mirage deals with Killowat's intense crush on her and the more malicious intents of another man.
+Mirage is raped by her former lover Deathwing and becomes pregnant with his child.
 She uses her powers to deceive her friends, making it appear as though she had had a miscarriage.

-Mirage is part of the honor guard that escorts Superman's body to his tomb.

-During Zero Hour: Crisis in Time!, Mirage learns that she was a runaway street urchin from Brazil who was kidnapped by the Time Trapper and implanted with false memories.
+In the storyline Zero Hour: Crisis in Time!, Mirage learns that she was a runaway street urchin from Brazil who was kidnapped by the Time Trapper and implanted with false memories.
 Mirage remains a member of Arsenal's Titans team.
 During this time, her powers fluctuate and she creates illusions uncontrollably.
 Eventually, Mirage gives birth to a daughter named Julienne and leaves the Titans to spend time with her.

-She helps the Titans to save former Titan Cyborg in the Technis Imperative storyline.
-During a confrontation with the Justice League during this incident, she tricks the Martian Manhunter with an image of his dead wife and is violently subdued.
-She reappears again, alongside other former Titans, to help the new incarnation of the Titans defeat Doctor Light in the Lights Out storyline.

-Mirage is one of the Titans who battle Superboy-Prime near Smallville, Kansas in Infinite Crisis.
-She also rejoins the Titans for a brief period during One Year Later.
+Mirage rejoins the Titans for a brief period during One Year Later.

-In Teen Titans (vol. 3) #99, Mirage is among the former Titans who aid the Teen Titans in their battle with Superboy-Prime.